openshift/openshift-ansible/README.md

 sudo ansible-playbook -i inventory/hosts.localhost playbooks/deploy_cluster.yml
 ```
 ## Node Group Definition and Mapping
-In 3.10 and newer all members of the [nodes] inventory group must be assigned a
+In 3.10 and newer all members of the [nodes] inventory group must be assigned an
 `openshift_node_group_name`.
 This value is used to select the configmap that
 configures each node.
 By default there are three node groups defined
 `node-config-master` `node-config-infra` `node-config-compute`.
+It's important
+to note that the configmap is also the authoritative definition of node labels,
+the old `openshift_node_labels` value is effectively ignored.

 The default set of node groups is defined in
 [roles/openshift_facts/defaults/main.yml] like so